LayerManager/layman/doc/data-storage.md

 Filesystem is used as persistent data store, so data survives Layman restart.

 ### PostgreSQL
-Layman uses directly one PostgreSQL database LAYMAN_PG_DBNAME to store vector layer data.
+Layman uses directly **one database** specified by [LAYMAN_PG_DBNAME](env-settings.md#LAYMAN_PG_DBNAME) to store
+- general information about users, workspaces, and publications including access rights in schema specified by [LAYMAN_PRIME_SCHEMA](env-settings.md#LAYMAN_PRIME_SCHEMA),
+- vector layer data.

+Vector layer data is organized in schemas and tables:
-**[User schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every user who reserved username.
+- **[User schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every user who reserved username.
 Name of user schema is always the same as username.
-Every user-related information is saved in this schema.

-**[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in user schema for each layer the user published.
+- **[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in user schema for each layer the user published.
 Name of the table is the same as layername.
-Every layer-related information is saved in tha table.
 The table contains data from vector data files.

-Second PostgreSQL database is used by Micka to store metadata records.
+**Second database** is used by Micka to store metadata records.
 The database including its structure is completely managed by Micka.
 By default, it's named `hsrs_micka6`.

 PostgreSQL is used as persistent data store, so data survives Layman restart.